Super-Manda/Election-Analysis/README.md

 ## Resources
 Data Source:
--election_results.csv
+- election_results.csv

 Softwares:
--Python 3.10
+- Python 3.10
--Visual Studio Code
+- Visual Studio Code
--PyCharm 2022.1
+- PyCharm 2022.1

 ## Summary of the Election Results
 - A total of 369,711 votes were cast in this election.